egberts/egberts.github.io-src/content/articles/linux-kernel-config-parts.md

 One thing to note about `make oldconfig` is that it will always put a required option back into the `.config`.
 When this happens, one often has to scan for all the `Kconfig` files throughout the entire Linux source directories for matching config option, then re-examine the requirement conditional logics to figure out how to make that option truly stay the way you want it to be (that is, disabled or enabled).

-While this single option approach is useful, doing this for many options may prove to be tangle-some and unwieldly.
+While this single option approach is useful, doing this for many options may prove to be tangle-some and unwieldy.

 It is common to group those option settings together into a small `config` file and file-name it to something like `config-ethernet-vendors-gone` or